Baylor vs. Michigan State: Sportsbook promo codes, odds, spread, over/under - December 16

 Baylor vs. Michigan State: Sportsbook promo codes, odds, spread, over/under and other Vegas lines - December 16

-The Baylor Bears (9-0) aim to continue a nine-game winning stretch when they visit the Michigan State Spartans (4-5) at 2:00 PM ET on Saturday, December 16, 2023 at Little Caesars Arena.
-The contest airs on FOX.
+The Baylor Bears (9-0) will look to continue a nine-game winning streak when visiting the Michigan State Spartans (4-5) on Saturday, December 16, 2023 at Little Caesars Arena.
+It airs at 2:00 PM ET on FOX.

-You will see odds, spreads, over/unders and more across multiple sportsbooks for the Baylor vs. Michigan State matchup in this article.
+In this article, you will check out odds and spreads for the Baylor vs. Michigan State matchup across multiple sportsbooks.

 Baylor vs. Michigan State Game Info